Staff and Board

 Development Director (carolyn@springhouse.org)

 Carolyn is a courageous lifelong learner, wife, and mother of four who has worked in the nonprofit arena for over two decades.
 Her work has spanned church communications and worship design, teaching step aerobics and pilates at the YMCA, as well as community organizing to protect the natural environment.
 Carolyn also has experience in co-creating an intergenerational family farm focused on regenerative practices and connecting people to nourishing, whole food.
 On staff at Springhouse since August 2019, she serves full-time, showing up wholeheartedly in the growth and development of the organization.
-Carolyn has a huge heart for community, specifically in connecting and empowering people to cultivate wholeness and deepen their relationships - with themselves, each other, the earth, and the divine.
+Carolyn has a heart for community, specifically in connecting and empowering people to cultivate wholeness and deepen their relationships - with themselves, each other, the earth, and the divine.

 Sarah Piper Pollock (she/her)

-Sourced Press Director (sarahp@springhouse.org)
+Media Director (sarahp@springhouse.org)

 H. Leopold (they/them)